Bolesław III Wrymouth: Feudal division of Poland

 The "Senioral Principle" was soon broken, leading to a period of nearly 200 years of Polish disintegration, also known as feudal fragmentation, a phenomenon common in medieval Europe.
 Among other countries affected by this were Russia, Hungary, and Germany.
 This was a time of internal struggles that caused the weakening of the Polish state and the enormous growth of internal development, culture, and improvement of the situation of the broader population.
 Distribution of the then-princely rights by contemporary historiography also had benefits, which include: the reconstruction of the political system in the new economic fundamentals and placement of greater responsibility for the fate of the country upon its upper echelons.

 Organization of state

 A detailed knowledge of the internal organization of the 12th century Polish state is impossible.
-There are no documents from this period and the reports of chroniclers showed problems about a real knowledge of the principality's management.
+There are no documents from this period and the reports of chroniclers reflect a lack of real knowledge of the principality's management.